Oregon Route 335

 Oregon Route 335 is an Oregon state highway running from Helix to OR 11 near Pendleton.
 OR 335 is known as the Havana-Helix Highway No. 335 (see Oregon highways and routes).
 It is 9.79 mi long and runs north–south, entirely within Umatilla County.

 OR 335 was established in 2003 as part of Oregon's project to assign route numbers to highways that previously were not assigned, and, as of October 2020, was unsigned.

 Route description

 OR 335 begins at the intersection of Columbia and Main Streets in Helix and heads south 2.40 mi to an intersection with OR 334.
 OR 334 and OR 335 overlap for 1.13 mi, heading south, after which OR 334 turns west toward Myrick and OR 335 continues south through Midway.
-OR 335 ends at an intersection with OR 11 4.24 mi south of Midway near the community of Havana.
+OR 335 ends at an intersection with OR 11 4.24 mi south of Midway near a former railroad station.

 History

+OR 335 was designated as a secondary state highway in 1936.
+It ran from the Oregon-Washington Highway (OR 11) along the existing Market Road No. 2 to Helix.
+A nearby quarry provided basalt for the Oregon State Highway Department's (later the Oregon Department of Transportation (ODOT)) road-building projects.

-OR 335 was assigned to the Havana-Helix Highway in 2003.
+OR 335 was assigned to the highway in 2003.

 Vansycle Road, the continuation of OR 335 beyond Helix, was proposed in the 1950s as an alternative to U.S. Route 730 and Oregon Route 11.